-Stress and anxiety can severely weaken our immune systems and lead to cold, flu, and other illnesses and it is often overlooked as an important part of a strong immune system.
-According to the Mayo Clinic website, stress reduction exercises like positive self talk, meditation and controlled, deep breathing all help regulate hormone levels, heart rate, respiratory rate, nervous system and more which in turn can help boost your immune system and improve your health.
+Stress and anxiety can severely weaken our Immune systems and lead to cold, flu, and other illnesses and it is often overlooked as an important part of a strong Immune system.
+According to the Mayo Clinic website, stress reduction exercises like positive self talk, meditation and controlled, deep breathing all help regulate hormone levels, heart rate, respiratory rate, nervous system and more which in turn can help boost your Immune system and improve your health.

-Stress reduction exercises also have an indirect approach on boosting the immune system since your emotional or physical triggers are reduced which will allow you to keep up with proper diet and exercise or less self directed sabotage from over indulging in drugs or alcohol to numb the anxiety or stress of daily life.
+Stress reduction exercises also have an indirect approach on boosting the Immune system since your emotional or physical triggers are reduced which will allow you to keep up with proper diet and exercise or less self directed sabotage from over indulging in drugs or alcohol to numb the anxiety or stress of daily life.

-It's hard to believe that what you say to yourself can have such an impact on your health and especially your immune system, but more and more research has been finding a connection between your subconscious mind, positive self talk and healthier lives.
+It's hard to believe that what you say to yourself can have such an impact on your health and especially your immune system, but more research has been finding a connection between your subconscious mind, positive self talk and healthier lives.
 Just like athletes psych themselves up for a big event with positive self talk, so too should everyone else on a daily basis.

 Not sure how to meditate?
 It's easier than you might think.
 Try the S.A.F.E. method which stands for Sit And Feel Everything.

-This form of sensory connection allows your body to slow down it's heart rate and balance your nervous system which will lead to a healthier production of hormones, enzymes and cellular processes to occur which allows your immune system to work more efficiently overall.
+This form of sensory connection allows your body to slow down its heart rate and balance your nervous system which will lead to a healthier production of hormones, enzymes and cellular processes to occur which allows your Immune system to work more efficiently overall.

 Deep breathing is one of the easiest and most effective techniques for quick stress reduction.